Slovene literature: Intimism

 Intimism (intimizem) was a poetic movement, the main themes of which were love, disappointment and suffering and the projection of poet's inner feelings onto nature.
 Its beginner is Ivan Minatti, who was followed by Lojze Krakar.
 The climax of Intimism was achieved in 1953 with a collection of poetry titled Poems of the Four (Pesmi štirih), written by Janez Menart, Ciril Zlobec, Kajetan Kovič and Tone Pavček.
 An often neglected female counterpart to the four was Ada Škerl, whose subjective and pessimistic poetic sentiment was contrary to the post-war revolutionary demands in the People's Republic of Slovenia.

+Modernism

+Expressionist tendencies in Slovene poetry were articulated early by Joza Lovrencic; his collection Deveta dežela (Trieste, 1917) is often cited as the first book-length Expressionist work in Slovene, and he developed the epic cycle Trentarski študent, later issued as Sholar iz Trente (1939).